fyrst-digital/elysium-docs/content/en/manual/sections/place-blocks.md

     </Column>
 </Grid>

-## Move blocks via the block navigator
+## Move Blocks via the Block Navigator
 Blocks can be structurally moved via the block navigator.
 This allows you to change the arrangement of the blocks.

-In the Elysium specific block settings, a different visual order can be set.
+In the Elysium-specific block settings, a different visual order can be set.
 The visual order can be distinguished for smartphone, tablet, and desktop.
 The structural arrangement remains the same on each view.
 <!-- @todo(#4) [Details on the visual order can be found here](#todo-url). -->

 <Grid>